-87. Have a Shave Ice at Ululani’s
+#87 Maui Things to Do – Have a Shave Ice at Ululani’s

 Ululani’s has been a Yelp superstar ever since they opened.
 Serving up the most delicious, freshly prepared shave ice concoctions by the thousands every day.
 They use only fresh ingredients and a secret ice-shaving technique that they wouldn’t tell us about to make the most delicious frozen treat on the island.
 Their Front Street location is a must stop when you’re in Lahaina to get your cold sugar fix!

-88. Go to the Maui Swap Meet in Kahului on Saturdays
+#88 Maui Things to Do – Go to the Maui Swap Meet in Kahului on Saturdays

 The Saturday morning Maui Swap Meet is a perfect way to spend your day off.
 Shop local crafts and locally grown fruits and vegetables.
 You never know what you’ll find at this fun and funky weekly event, you can even get an authentic Lomi Lomi massage in the shade of a palm tree here.
 They have unique local food for sale and you’re guaranteed to strike up an interesting conversation with locals and other tourists alike.

-89. Get Splashed by Nakahele Blowhole
+#89 Maui Things to Do – Get Splashed by Nakahele Blowhole

 Disclaimer: Nakahele Blowhole can be dangerous.
 Be careful.
 The Nakahele Blowhole should also be treated with a massive amount of respect as it was created by the power of Pele.
-With the proper swell, the ocean’s surge creates a massive 40 to 50-foot high geyser that you can see up close and personal.
+With the proper swell, the ocean’s surge creates a massive 40 – 50-foot high geyser that you can see up close and personal.
 Drive past Kapalua and keep going until your on a beautiful scenic drive.
 When you see the signs pull over and go for a short hike to see the blowhole, whatever you do, do not get too close and have a good time!

-90. Take a Selfie with the Turtles at Ho’okipa Beach in Paia
+#90 Maui Things to Do – Take a Selfie with the Turtles at Ho’okipa Beach in Paia

-91. Get Some Slippahs Brah!
+#91 Maui Things to Do – Get Some Slippahs Brah!